Gideon Robertson: Minister of Labour under two prime ministers

 Robertson retained his position as labour minister when Arthur Meighen became Prime Minister of Canada until the government's defeat in the 1921 federal election.

 Robertson returned to government when R. B. Bennett's Conservatives won the 1930 election, and again became Minister of Labour, but remained unpopular with his constituents.

 When visiting Winnipeg in 1932, six thousand workers met him at the railway station with the slogan: "A Faker Comes to Town."
-He stepped down as Labour minister in February and died the next year.
+He stepped down as Labour minister in February and died in Ottawa the next year, two weeks after being paralyzed by a stroke.